Teachers and advisers

 - Speech and Language Therapy talks: West Cheshire

-NB.
-New talks are being added on a regular basis so if your area is not listed please still get in touch and we’ll let you know when talks become available
+New talks are added on a regular basis so if your area is not listed please get in touch and we’ll let you know when talks become available.

-NB.
-Requests will be considered on a case by case basis and are subject to staff availability.
-Requests for visits outside the North West area are likely to be given priority if schools in similar vicinities can request jointly for talks on the same or consecutive days.
+Requests are considered on a case by case basis and are subject to staff availability.
+Requests for visits outside the North West area are likely to be given priority if schools in similar vicinities can make a joint request for talks on the same or consecutive days.

-Would you like a visit from a University of Manchester PhD student to explain to your pupils some of the exciting research they are involved in?
+Would you like a visit from a PhD student to explain to your pupils some of the exciting research they are involved in?

 Current research includes:

-- Why do teenagers need to sleep later than adults?
+- Why teenagers need to sleep later than adults

-- What is the long term impact of alcohol on the structure of the liver?
+- The long term impact of alcohol on the structure of the liver

-- How can we use fruit flies to understand our own development?
+- How fruit flies can help us understand our own development

 - Does inflammation help or harm the brain after a stroke?

-- How can we use artificial intelligence to understand breast cancer?
+- How can artificial intelligence help us understand breast cancer?

-These PhD students are happy to tailor their talk to any age group and can also give basic information on the courses and entry requirements at the University of Manchester.
-Book your talk from a PhD student here
+Our students are happy to tailor their talk to any age group and can also give basic information on the courses and entry requirements at the University.
+Book your talk from a PhD student here.

 University staff can accommodate a request from school or college pupils outside of this scheme and should contact email@example.com for support and advice with this before committing to offering a place.